Why is Stellar Lumens this cheap? Will it ever shake off the low price tag and record significant price jumps?

-Before the disruption to the crypto markets in mid-May, Stellar price predictions had intimated that Stellar Lumens XLM would break above its 2018 price levels before the end of the year.
+Before the disruption to the crypto markets, Stellar price predictions had intimated that Stellar Lumens XLM would break above its 2018 price levels before the end of the year.
 This optimism has not died yet, and most traders are still optimistic that XLM Coin prices will eventually reach $1.
 These analysts have, however, kicked the realization of these price predictions down the road and now expect Stellar to reach parity with the dollar in or after 2022.

 Note, however, that markets can be highly unpredictable.
 No one can predict with absolute certainty whether Stellar Lumens prices will rise, how far up they can reach, and when it will get here.

 The low uptake of Stellar blockchain technology probably due to stiff competition and the threat of regulation maybe some of the key reasons keeping Stellar Lumens prices low for this long.

 Stellar Lumens have had a complicated past, struggling to escape relatively low prices and break above $1.
 Most crypto analysts and investors are nonetheless convinced that it would continue uptrending and probably reach as high as $10 in the next five years.